 Peer-to-peer lending is a form of investing similar to other types of lending like investing in bonds.
 In this instance, instead of lending a corporation or government money, you'll be lending money to another peer.

 Peer-to-peer lending can help your money grow as your returns compound, therefore making it an appreciating asset.

 The returns on peer-to-peer lending will depend on the credit of the individual seeking cash.
-For those with strong credit, you’ll likely see a 3% to 6% return on your money.
+For those with strong credit, you'll likely see interest rates between 3% to 6%.
 For individuals with lower scores, you might find interest rates as high as 10% to 12%, but this comes with the risk of the individual not paying you back.
-To optimize your portfolio, you’ll want to balance the risk vs reward when investing.
+To optimize your portfolio, you'll want to balance the risk vs reward when investing.

 Certificates of Deposit (CDs)

-Similar to a savings account, a CD will increase in value over time making it an appreciating asset.
+Similar to a savings account, certificates of deposits will increase in value over time making it an appreciating asset.
 CDs typically have low-interest rates, but it is still better than a standard checking account.
-It’s common to find a CD of an interest rate around 1% to 2%, but this will depend on current market rates.
+It's common to find a CD of an interest rate around 1% to 2%, but this will depend on current market rates.

 One of the key differences between a CD and a savings account is that you cannot withdraw money from a CD without a penalty.
 Your money will not be as liquid with a CD compared to a traditional savings account.